Sandown 500: Return of Supercars

 The 2019 event was scheduled in November, resulting in no lead-in endurance event to the Bathurst 1000, while the Saturday grid races became official championship points-paying races.
-It was also announced in the months leading up to the event that the Sandown 500 would not return in 2020, to be replaced by The Bend 500 at The Bend Motorsport Park.
+It was also announced in the months leading up to the event that the Sandown 500 would not return in 2020, to be replaced by The Bend 500 at The Bend Motorsport Park (which eventually did not happen to the COVID-19 pandemic.
 Sandown is scheduled to remain on the calendar with the return of the circuit's sprint event.
 At the final scheduled running of the event, Triple Eight, who had dropped to two entrants in 2019, were on track for another one-two finish before a mechanical failure while leading took the van Gisbergen/Tander entry, who had started from second last on the grid, out of contention.
 Whincup inherited the lead and won the race with Craig Lowndes, a repeat of their 2007 win together and their fifth and sixth wins of the race respectively.
-Meanwhile, after being relegated to last position on the grid for a technical infringement dating back to the 2019 Bathurst 1000, Scott McLaughin secured the 2019 Supercars Championship with a round to spare with a ninth place finish driving with Alexandre Prémat.
+Meanwhile, after being relegated to last position on the grid for a technical infringement dating back to the 2019 Bathurst 1000, Scott McLaughlin secured the 2019 Supercars Championship with a round to spare with a ninth place finish driving with Alexandre Prémat.

+Post-COVID-19 Return

+After three years of a single two-driver endurance race on the calendar, including the return of the Sandown SuperSprint event in 2021 and 2022, the 2023 Supercars Championship re-instated the 500 in its traditional pre-Bathurst slot.
+The first two events of its return were won by Triple Eight Race Engineering - including Whincup's sixth event win in 2023.